Ricninja89/digitalezen-antispam-shield-for-cf7/README.md

 1. Upload the plugin to `/wp-content/plugins/`
 2. Activate via **Plugins > Installed**
-3. Visit **Settings > CF7 AntiSpam Shield** to check logs and copy optional shortcodes
+3. Visit **Settings > DigitaleZen AntiSpam Shield for CF7** to check logs and copy optional shortcodes

 ---